Policies to Promote Child Health, The Future of Children, Princeton-Brookings, Washington D.C. Spring 2015, edited with Nancy Reichman.

 Appalachian Legacy: Economic Opportunity after the War on Poverty, James Ziliak (ed), (Washington: Brookings Institution Press), 2012.

 “Anti-Poverty Programs for Poor Children and Families,” in Oxford Handbook of the Economics of Poverty, Philip Jefferson (ed).
-Oxford University Press, forthcoming.
+(Oxford: Oxford University Press), 2012.

 “Human Capital Development before Age Five,” Handbook of Labor Economics, David Card and Orley Ashenfelter (eds.), with Douglas Almond, 2011.